 The effect of 100-500 mg of cumin on FBS reduction ranges from 3 mg/dL to 56 mg/dL[17,18].
 The formulation used are oil or powder form.
 On the other hand, 2-3 g of black cumin powder can reduce FBS by 17-23 mg/dL and HbA1C by 0.3%-0.6%[19,20].
-Both type of cumin has thymoquinone as their active component which acts as an antioxidant.
+Both types of cumin have thymoquinone as their active component which acts as an antioxidant.

 Psyllium (plantago)

 Psyllium husk 6.8-10.5 g/d consumption reduces FBS from 20-53 mg/dL and HbA1C from 1%-1.6% with a significant decrement of insulin resistance (HOMA-IR reduction of 5.5)[21,22].
 In a meta-analysis by Xiao et al[23], there were no major side effects on psyllium consumption.
 Water soluble fiber makes a barrier in the intestine for the absorption of glucose and other reducing sugars.
 It also influences release of various gut peptide, especially ghrelin and peptide YY and insulin.
 Alteration of gut flora is another possible mechanism that helps to control hyperglycemia.
-As in most of the studies psyllium is found to have a consistent effect on glycemic control, it can be considered a good alternative for diabetes management.
+As in most of the studies, psyllium is found to have a consistent effect on glycemic control, which can be considered a good alternative for diabetes management.

 Sesame (sesamum)